sunfish-prj/Service-Ledger/server/hyperledger-fabric/chaincode/governance/README.md

 ## countVote

-The function starts the validation process of a proposal.
+The function triggers the validation process for a proposal.
 It takes as input "proposalID".

-An example of the invoke for it is :
+The corresponding *invoke* call is as follows
     {
     "channel": "sunfish-channel",
     "peer": "peer01",